-Rate
+Asset Rate

-10 - 40 years
+Buildings 10 - 40 years

-3 - 20 years
+Furniture and equipment 3 - 20 years

-Term of leases
+Leasehold improvements Term of leases

 Impairment of non-financial assets

 At the end of each reporting period, the Credit Union reviews the carrying amounts of its tangible assets to determine whether there is any indication that those assets have suffered impairment loss.
 If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of impairment loss (if any).
 Where the asset does not generate cash flows that are independent from other assets, the Credit Union estimates the recoverable amount of the asset's useful life.